-Route details can be obtained from the maps on each of our hiking route pages: you can switch between street view, satellite view and topographic view (with contour lines).
-Also you can download a kml file with coordinates to use in any program you prefer.
-Apart from this, there are paper hiking maps and leaflets offered by tourist agencies.
+- Route details can be obtained from the maps on each of our hiking route pages.
+You can switch between street view, satellite view and topographic view (with contour lines).
+You can also download a kml file with coordinates to use in any program you prefer.
+Apart from this, there are paper hiking maps and leaflets offered by local tourist agencies.
 Note that parts of routes may be different from the descriptions for various reasons.
 For example: storms can cause damage in the mountains and routes can be changed, closed or diverted because of that.

-> - Wearing several layers of thin clothing is more comfortable than wearing just a rain coat or just one warm jacket.
+- Wearing several layers of thin clothing is more comfortable than wearing just a rain coat or just one warm jacket.
 The weather in the mountains can change quickly.
 Layers allow you to adapt quickly.